 What to Do About It

-So there’s no such thing as a specific path that will get you to the top of the investment banking tree.
+So there’s no such thing as a specific career path that will get you to the top of the investment banking tree.

 At the beginning you need to follow orders from others, but then over time you need to turn into a profit center.

 So what should you do, and how can you prepare?

 It’s much easier to switch “paths” – or invent your own – when you’re younger and you don’t have a 20-year history following you around.